arohner/spectrum/README.md

 ### spectrum.conform

-This contains a spec parser and a re-implementation of clojure.spec regexes, except they work on literals and specs rather than normal clojure values.
+This contains a spec parser and a re-implementation of clojure.spec, except they work on literals and specs rather than normal clojure values.

 ```clojure
 (c/conform (s/cat :x integer?)
 [3])